Our verdict

 Size and fit

-We measured the oz / 425g's toebox to be 106.4 mm wide at its widest point.
-This is quite a bit roomier than average which makes the oz / 425g a great choice for hikers with wide feet.
+We measured the Who should NOT buy's toebox to be 106.4 mm wide at its widest point.
+This is quite a bit roomier than average which makes the Who should NOT buy a great choice for hikers with wide feet.

 On the other hand, those with narrow feet might find themselves bouncing around within the shoe, especially when descending hills.
 For a boot with a more snug toebox, we recommend checking out the Hoka Anacapa Mid GTX instead.